tier2tickets/lovely-logger/README.md

-lovely_logger is a highly robust production-ready feature-rich logger which is used throughout the [Tier2 Technologies](https://www.tier2.tech/) software stack
+lovely_logger is a highly robust, production-ready, feature-rich logger which is used throughout the [Tier2 Technologies](https://www.tier2.tech/) software stack